Robert K. Pitt

 - ( ARCH 361 ) The Topography and Monuments of Athens

-Robert K. Pitt is a Greek historian specialising in epigraphy, topographic studies, and early travelers.
-His teaching at CYA is centred around a rigorous engagement with primary material across a broad range (archaeology, epigraphy, numismatics, literary sources) and takes a holistic approach to the ancient world, with a critical appraisal of the modern formations of archaeology and classics that continue to shape perceptions in and of our field.
+Robert Pitt is a Greek historian specialising in epigraphy, topographic studies and early travelers.
+His teaching at CYA is centred around engaging with primary material across a broad range (literary sources, archaeology, epigraphy, numismatics) and takes a holistic approach to the ancient world, with a critical appraisal of the modern formations of archaeology and classics that continue to shape our perceptions of Antiquity.